lq1235/aging-of-yeast-cells/README.md

 2.Title：Landscape and flux quantification reveals the mechanisms of yeast cell aging.

 3.Note：The functionalities of all code components have been clearly specified through descriptive folder naming.
+The files (Environmental glucose result_WT-data1---Environmental glucose result_WT-data3,Environmental glucose result_2Sir2-data) stores the landscape data under different glucose levels.